Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 Ok, good work by the developers, it appears that ZipSlip, or at least the most common type, is blocked

-So at least from the simple kind of ZipSlip, we can't go up a directory.
+So at least from the simple / basic kind of ZipSlip, we can't go up a directory.
+Maybe something a little trickier would work (ooooh foreshadowing).
 We can however go "down" a directory though

 ```python
 import zipfile